cogini/ansible-role-users/README.md

 application software files and has write permissions to the deploy and config directories.

-The app and deploy accounts generally do not have sudo permissions, though we may make a `/etc/sudoers.d/` rule to allow them to run commands to e.g. restart the app by running `systemctl`.
+The app and deploy accounts do not have sudo permissions, though we may make a `/etc/sudoers.d/` rule to allow them to run commands to e.g. restart the app by running `systemctl`.
 That is handled by the role that installs and configures the app, not this role.

-For example, `/etc/sudoers.d/deploy-foo`:
+For example, make a file like `/etc/sudoers.d/deploy-foo`:

     {{ users_deploy_user }} ALL=(ALL) NOPASSWD: /bin/systemctl start {{ app_name }}, /bin/systemctl stop {{ app_name }}, /bin/systemctl restart {{ app_name }}, /bin/systemctl status {{ app_name }}